Get 60% Off & Free Shipping While Stocks Last

 3. Changes in Excretion

-Constipation can be harder to spot in the litterbox than diarrhea.
 Small, dry, hard stools are abnormal and can signify kidney disease.

 If there’s more pee in the litter box than usual, this suggests that your kitty’s body can’t conserve water and may signal that it is developing kidney, liver, or diabetes mellitus issues.

-Less urine can also be a sign of a kidney or bladder issue.
-If you notice your feline frequently entering and exiting the box or strains to pee, she may have urinary tract issues.
+If you notice your feline frequently entering and exiting the box or strains to pee, they may have urinary tract issues.

 Related: 10 Cat Breeds That Get Along With Dogs